gjbex/Fortran-MOOC/docs/pointers.md

 # Pointers

-Although pointers are typically associated with programming languages such as C and C++, but you can in fact use pointers in Fortran as well.
+Although pointers are typically associated with programming languages such as C and C++, you can in fact use pointers in Fortran as well.
 However, there are substantial conceptual differences between pointers in C/C++ and Fortran.

 In C/C++ a pointer is simply an address of data in memory.
 In Fortran, a